-Looking for games like Sims?
-If you’re fed up with setting your Sims on fire, watching them struggle to control their own bladder, or seeing them wash their dinner plate in the bathroom sink, then these games are very similar to The Sims, but offer a nice alternative to EA’s Truman Show simulator.
+What are the best games like Sims?
+If you’re fed up with setting your Sims on fire, watching them struggle to control their own bladder, or seeing them wash their dinner plate in the bathroom sink, then these games are very similar to The Sims but offer a nice alternative to EA’s Truman Show simulator.

 Here at the best games like Sims:

 The spiritual successor to Theme Hospital doesn’t disappoint and for anyone who remembers Mr. Bloaty Head and the other farcical ailments, the diseases in Two Point Hospital are even wackier.
 In Two Point Hospital, you’re tasked with managing a hospital, growing it from just a small reception to a full blown operation of diagnostic rooms, wards, and, er, clown clinics.
 Everything can go wrong, and everything does, but learning to juggle the rising queues, the cranky doctors demanding pay rises, and training up fresh blood is half the fun.

 As challenges roll in, there’s a lot of structure to Two Point Hospital, as you strive to meet objectives such as curing a certain amount of patients.
 Striking the right balance between staff and patient demands while still remaining profitable will force you into rash decisions and woeful mistakes.
 If you love designing your ideal, functional Sims house and reacting to your Sims’ unpredictable mood swings, then you’ll love handling a pay dispute with Dr. Nigel Explosion – you can fire him and watch him storm through your hospital corridors, possibly slipping on an overflowing trash can or ghost remnants in a fit of rage.
 There are also plenty of fires to put out, literally and metaphorically, and ghosts to vacuum up in this weird but very wonderful ode to one of the best simulation games of all time.